aaronbieber/octopress-blog/_drafts/macs-at-home-android-on-the-go.markdown

 Steve Jobs is most certainly haunting me as he does all of those disloyal to his empire?
 Because Android is a better operating system for nerds. ~~MORE~~

-I can read your mind. _Better for nerds?
+You're thinking, _Better for nerds?
 What does that even mean?_ Simply, if you're a person who enjoys the process of tailoring and trimming the tools and devices in your life to be absolutely perfect, and who will willingly, if not enthusiastically, climb steep learning curves to get things _just right_,